Shark-vil/xray_vless_easy_install_script/README.md

 * --help - Print help info
 * --install - Installing Xray
 * --remove - Deletes Xray
+* --reinstall - Reinstalls all configs and services
+* --renew - Reinstalls ONLY configuration files, without reinstalling services
 * --vless-qr - Outputs the Vless connection code to the terminal
 * --shadowsocks-qr - Outputs the Shadowsocks connection code to the terminal